Aligned-Design/aligned_postd_1125/DEPLOYMENT_READY.md

 ## CONCLUSION

-**Aligned-20AI is production-ready and deployment-approved.** All components have been implemented, tested, verified, and integrated.
+**POSTD is production-ready and deployment-approved.** All components have been implemented, tested, verified, and integrated.
 The system is secure, compliant, and operationally complete.

 **Recommendation**: Proceed with production deployment immediately.